Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Notations and Assumptions

-\end{proposition} Proposition~\ref{prop:positive} establishes that, for any starting time $k$, the $B$-step product of mixing matrices $\Phi(k+B,k)$ is entrywise lower bounded by a constant $\eta>0$.
+\begin{assumption}[\scshape Lower Bounded Entries] Suppose that for each $k\ge 0$, we have a mixing matrix $A^{(k)}$ that is compatible with $\cG^{(k)}$.
+There exists a scalar $\tau>0$ such that all nonzero entries of $A^{(k)}$ satisfy $a^{(k)}_{ij} \ge \tau$ for all $k\ge 0$. \end{assumption} Assumption~\ref{ass:matrix} is naturally satisfied by setting $A^{(k)}_{ij} = 1/d_i^{\mathrm{in},(k)}$ and $\tau = 1/n$. \begin{proposition} For the sequence of time-varying directed graphs coupled with compatible mixing matrices $\{\cG^{(k)}, A^{(k)}\}_{k\ge 0}$ satisfying Assumptions~\ref{ass:tv graph}--\ref{ass:matrix}, there exist an integer $0<B\le n\tilde{B}$ and a scalar $\eta\in [\tau^B,1)$ such that $\prod_{l=k}^{k+B-1} A^{(l)} \ge \eta, \forall k\ge 0$. \end{proposition} Proposition~\ref{prop:positive} establishes that, for any starting time $k$, the $B$-step product of mixing matrices $\prod_{l=k}^{k+B-1}A^{(l)}$ is entrywise lower bounded by a constant $\eta>0$.
 This property is central to the convergence analysis: it implies uniform mixing over every $B$-step window, ensuring that each node's information influences every other node with weight at least $\eta$, independent of $k$.
-We next introduce our final assumption. \begin{assumption}[Smoothness] There exist constants $L,\Delta\geq 0$ such that for all $i\in [n]$ and all ${x}, {y}\in \RR^d$,
+The proof can be found in Appendix~\ref{sec:proof-prop-positive}.
+We next introduce our final assumption. \begin{assumption}[\sc Smoothness] All the local functions $f_i(\cdot)$ are lower bounded, and there exists a constant $L>0$ such that for all $i\in [n]$ and all ${x}, {y}\in \RR^d$,

 \end{assumption}